yajra/homestead-oracle/readme.md

 * Run `vagrant up` from the base directory of this project.
 The first time this will take a while -- up to 1 hour on my machine.
 Please note that building the VM involves downloading Laravel's Homestead [base box](https://atlas.hashicorp.com/laravel/boxes/homestead)

+## Vagrant Provision
+If you want to force re-provision the machine, I suggest running `vagrant provision --provision-with shell` for faster provisioning.
+This script will not include Oracle puppet scripts that takes more time to provision which is not necessary.
+Oracle puppet is required to only be executed once.

 ## Oracle Default Accounts
 - sys / secret